SonanceAI/datamint-python-api/docs/source/command_line_tools.rst

 It starts an interactive prompt, guiding you through the configuration process.

-To set the API key and URL without the interactive prompt, use the command-line options:
+To set the API key without the interactive prompt, use the command-line option ``--api-key``:

 .. code-block:: bash

-    datamint-config --api-key YOUR_API_KEY --url "https://stagingapi.datamint.io"
+    datamint-config --api-key YOUR_API_KEY

 Uploading DICOMs/resources to Datamint server
 ---------------------------------------------